 Your first returns arrive after three years and profits should increase year on year as the trees become more productive over the years.

 Truffles are a great way to diversify.
 You can collect your returns in Euro’s which gives you currency diversification too.
-Anyone looking to retire or spend time in Europe should consider generating cash flow in the region and truffles are a great way to do so.
+Anyone looking to retire or spend time in Spain, or anywhere in Europe, should consider generating cash flow in the region and truffles are a great way to do so.

 Thailand has seen the number of hydroponics farms grow steadily over the past decade.
 What started off as a few pioneers is now an established and fast growing industry.
 Local farmers have seen the benefits of this method of farming.
 It also enable them to grow a wider range of produce, including plants not native to Thailand.